Black Butte Golf Getaway Itinerary

 It might be a guy’s weekend, but you call it a night early.
 A huge day awaits.

 Friday you and the boys are on dawn patrol thanks to the concierge at the Central Oregon Visitors Association hooking you up as the first group out.
-(Their service is a free perk of the Legends Collection.)
+(Their service is a free perk of the Top 100 Package.)

 Big Meadow might better be called “Big Views” as you make the turn on this quintessential high mountain course.
 Playing holes 9 through 15 take a little longer than they should because of the extra time you’ll spend snapping pictures of the Cascades looming over your approach shot.